nledez/ruby-scraper-cine-passion/README.txt

 In "exploded" directory, I have "translate" files in human readable format (only with indentation ;) ).
 Do not use there files.

+* Demo mode
+By default if you not create a lib/cine_passion_config.rb you are in demo mode :
+- Query: "noresult" => Return cinepassion-scraper-test-00-no-response.xml
+- Query: "Home" => Return cinepassion-scraper-test-01-one-response.xml
+- Query: "The Men Who Stare At Goats" => Return cinepassion-scraper-test-02-mutiple-response.xml
+- Other query => Random result of above

 == LICENSE: